usnistgov/sesame/doc/tutorial/analysis.rst

     import sesame

-Our data analysis will begin with computing carrier densities, currents and plotting data.
+Our data analysis will begin with computing carrier densities and currents, and plotting data.
 In the code below we load a data file and create an instance of Analyzer class.
 The :func:`~sesame.analyzer.Analyzer` object is initialized with a system and a dictionary of results.
 This dictionary must contain the key ``'v'``, and can include ``'efn'``, ``'efp'`` when computed.::